ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ### Degree

-In graph theory, the degree of a vertex of a graph is the number of edges that are incident to the vertex.
+<div align="justify"> In graph theory, the degree of a vertex of a graph is the number of edges that are incident to the vertex.
 In a biological network, the degree may indicate the regulatory relevance of the node.
 Proteins with very high degree are interacting with several other signaling proteins, thus suggesting a central regulatory role, that is they are likely to be regulatory hubs.
-The degree could indicate a central role in amplification (kinases), diversification and turnover (small GTPases), signaling module assembly (docking proteins), gene expression (transcription factors), etc. (Scardoni et al. 2009).
+The degree could indicate a central role in amplification (kinases), diversification and turnover (small GTPases), signaling module assembly (docking proteins), gene expression (transcription factors), etc. (Scardoni et al. 2009).</div>

     Vertex <- as.data.frame(degree(g))